petterh/textedit/docs/Introduction.md

 It does, however, cover many aspects of application design, target platform and implementation language selection, usability issues and a myriad implementation details, including error handling and recovery, installation, internationalization and registry handling.
 Along the way, I touch upon enough programming issues to make this book interesting for programmers at many levels of experience.
 Both neophytes and experienced Windows programmers will find things of interest here.

 The book also has something to offer MFC programmers and even Visual Basic programmers – in short, all programmers working with Windows.
-[Chapter 1](Chapter-1-The-Road-Ahead.md) discusses the relationship between several approaches to Windows programming.
+[Chapter&nbsp;1](Chapter-1-The-Road-Ahead.md) discusses the relationship between several approaches to Windows programming.

 This is not a reference manual, but more of an exploratory trip into nooks and crannies of the Windows API.
 If I don’t exhaustively explain everything found along the way, you will at least learn something about what’s out there, and can find the reference material for yourself – in the material included with your compiler or on the Net.